fwenzel/reporter/README.md

 [virtualenv]: http://pypi.python.org/pypi/virtualenv

 ### Django
+To initialize the database, run:

+    ./manage.py syncdb

+and to fetch the initial product details data, run:

+    ./manage.py update_product_details

 The Internet has plenty of of documentation on setting up a Django application with any web server.
 If you need a wsgi entry point, you can find one in ``wsgi/reporter.wsgi``.